TechPolicyLab/Data-Statements/template-v2.md

 * Number of different annotators represented
 * Relevant training

-## H. SPEECH SITUATION AND TEXT CHARACTERISTICS
+## 8 SPEECH SITUATION AND TEXT CHARACTERISTICS

 > A description of the speech situation in which the linguistic production occurred and/or the relevant text characteristics should be provided.
 This schema element may also be used to describe the cultural context of the language practices collected.
 Specifications include: